How do AWS RDS and Google CloudSQL stack up against CockroachDB?Compare Now

-Perhaps surprisingly, the answer to this question is currently (as of early May 2018) not documented publicly, neither on the CockroachDB web site, nor in the CockroachDB docs, nor in CockroachDB-related articles in third party sources.
+Perhaps surprisingly, at the time of writing (early May 2018), the answer to this question had not been documented publicly on the CockroachDB website, nor in the CockroachDB docs, nor in CockroachDB-related articles in third party sources.

 Disclaimer: this is a personal recollection written without notes and after a week had passed.
 Any inaccuracy in the ideas, arguments, timelines, statements, facts or opinions recollected here is entirely mine.

 CockroachDB could very well have been created with its own SQL dialect and/or network protocol.
 This is the way RethinkDB did it.
 Although Google’s Spanner’s SQL dialect is inspired by MySQL, it is not fully compatible with it either.
 Compatibility with anything is a choice, it is not inherently necessary when building a SQL RDBMS.
 Avoiding compatibility can even be a way to commercial success, by enabling vendor lock-in.